apify/crawlee/website/blog/2024/06-24-proxy-management-in-crawlee/index.md

 Tiered proxies are a method of organizing and using different types of proxies based on their quality, speed, reliability, and cost.
 Tiered proxies allow you to rotate between a mix of proxy types to optimize your scraping activities.

-**Define proxy tiers**: You categorize your proxies into different tiers based on their quality.
+You categorize your proxies into different tiers based on their quality.
 For example:

 -   **High-tier proxies**: Fast, reliable, and expensive.
 Best for critical tasks where you need high performance.
 -   **Mid-tier proxies**: Moderate speed and reliability.
 A good balance between cost and performance.
 -   **Low-tier proxies**: Slow and less reliable but cheap.
 Useful for less critical tasks or high-volume scraping.

 ## Features:

 -   **Tracking errors**: The system monitors errors (e.g. failed requests, retries) for each domain.
 -   **Adjusting tiers**: Higher-tier proxies are used if a domain shows more errors.
 Conversely, if a domain performs well with a high-tier proxy, the system will occasionally test lower-tier proxies.
 If successful, it continues using the lower tier, optimizing costs.
 -   **Forgetting old errors**: Old errors are given less weight over time, allowing the system to adjust tiers dynamically as proxies' performance changes.

 ### Working